Ketanji Brown Jackson Biography

-On the second day of her hearing, she gave a view into how she approaches her job.
+On the second day of her hearing, she gave a view into how she approached her job.
 While she faced GOP skepticism for not aligning herself with a specific judicial philosophy, Ketanji gave new details about the way she approaches her job and the method she uses for deciding a case.
 In addition, the Democrats gave her a lot of opportunities to push back on the GOP attacks, while still discussing the background that will make her a unique addition to the Supreme Court.

-During the fourth day, of Ketanji Confirmation Hearing, Senate Democrats continue to project confidence that they will be able to confirm Ketanji Brown Jackson to the Supreme Court as confirmation hearings for President Biden’s nominee are in their final day Thursday.
+During the fourth day, of Ketanji Confirmation Hearing, Senate Democrats continue to project confidence that they will be able to confirm Ketanji Brown Jackson to the Supreme Court as confirmation hearings for President Biden’s nominee are on their final day Thursday.
 In addition, no Democrats have publicly indicated whether they would vote against the nominee despite the fact that they have the Republicans have worked hard during this week to portray potentially politically damaging attacks during the confirmation hearings.

 West Virginia Sen. Joe Manchin who is a moderate Democratic swing vote seemed not to be in shock by allegations from Republicans that Ketanji is soft on crime that Missouri Republican Sen. Josh Hawley raised in how Jackson was sentenced in a series of child pornography cases.
 In conclusion, the biggest and most concerning question as of the moment is whether the Republicans will vote for Jackson.

 Abortion has been a dominant issue in the Supreme Court’s current term.
 The court has had 5 to 4 votes in allowing a controversial Texas ban on most abortions to take effect while legal challenges continue.
-The law but a ban on abortion and almost six weeks later, it allows private individuals to enforce it.
+The law put a ban on abortion and almost six weeks later, it allows private individuals to enforce it.
 By the end of the term, the court will rule on a restrictive Mississippi law that would violate the precedents set by Roe v.
 Wade.

 Jackson was pressured by Republican senators to detail her judicial philosophy and state the method of constitutional interpretation she favors.
-In her previous confirmation hearings, she has stated that she does not have a judicial philosophy per se, apart from applying the same method of thorough analysis to every case, regardless of the parties as said in a written answer during her confirmation to the D.C.
-Circuit.
+In her previous confirmation hearings, she stated that she does not have a judicial philosophy per se, apart from applying the same method of thorough analysis to every case, regardless of the parties as said in a written answer during her confirmation to the D.C.